 Shot of pump running at ten microliters per minute.

-SCOPE: Talent detaching catheter.
+SCOPE: Talent detaching catheter. all troubleshooting steps were not performed

 If no leakage or air bubbles are detected, continue pumping at ten microliters per minute to gradually increase the pressure in the catheter and vasculature until a visible enlargement of the artery is observed [1-TXT].